VersusCenter

 Cloud Backup

-Stores data on remote servers managed by third-party providers.
-Data is automatically synced and accessible from any internet-connected device.
+Stores data on remote servers managed by a service provider, accessible from any internet-connected device.
+Provides automatic synchronization and off-site redundancy.

 Pros